Spatchcock Smoked Turkey

 Place your hands on top of the breast bone and press down to flatten the turkey.
 Tuck the wings underneath so the turkey breast gets a nice golden skin.

-Before cooking the turkey, we’re going to cover it in an Herb Butter for more flavor.
+Before cooking the turkey, we’re going to cover it in Herbed Butter for more flavor.

-It helps to have the turkey dry before applying the butter rub.
-If the turkey skin or meat is still wet, then pat the excess moisture with a paper towel.
+It helps to dry the turkey before applying the butter rub.
+If the turkey skin or meat is still wet, pat the excess moisture with a paper towel.

 Rub it all over the turkey, including underneath the skin.
 This will help flavor the inside of the meat.